 Stock markets drop as Wall Street takes a gloomy view of the economy

-The Dow Jones Industrial Average is in a bear market, as stock markets continue their weeklong plunge.
+Stock markets continued their weeklong plunge on Friday, with all three major indices falling more than 1%, as investors who are losing faith in the global economy rushed for the exits.

-Wall Street is digesting the Federal Reserve's warning that more interest rate hikes are coming, as it is embraces a gloomy view of the U.S. economy's future, where a recession seems more likely.
+Wall Street has been developing a gloomy view of the economy's future, where a recession seems more likely, as it digests the Federal Reserve's warnings about what it will take to cool the country's overheated inflation.

-The Dow fell more than 700 points, or 2.3%, on Friday, to its lowest level since November 2020.
-After falling for five days in a row, the index is on track to close the week 1,000 points below where it started.
-The Nasdaq and the S&P 500 were also down more than 2.5% each.
+The Dow fell more than 486 points, or 1.6%, to close at 29,590 on Friday, the lowest in nearly two years.
+The Dow was down 4% for the week, and also closed 19.59% from its most recent peak in January - bringing it right up to the demarcation line for bear markets of 20%.

 Already this year, the central bank has hiked rates at a speed and magnitude not seen for a generation, in the hopes of slowing down the worst inflation the country has experienced in 40 years.

-Most Americans have hoped for a "soft landing," where the Fed's steps to stabilize prices brought about only a slight economic decline.
-But Fed Chair Jerome Powell made it clear on Wednesday that the economy could experience a "hard landing" of a severe downturn.
+Most Americans have hoped for a "soft landing," where the Fed's steps to stabilize prices would bring about only a slight economic decline.
+But Fed Chair Jerome Powell made it clear on Wednesday that the economy could experience the "hard landing" of a severe downturn.

 "No one knows whether this process will lead to a recession or if so, how significant that recession would be," Powell said at a news conference after the Fed announced it was raising interest rates by 0.75% for the third time in a row.